 Vietnam’s rapid economic development has, however, seen some aspects slow to keep up with the pace, particularly regarding paying taxes and dealing with official and financial institutions, although the government is taking steps to improve these concerns.

-Balancing these issues against the plusses means Vietnam remains a challenge for foreign companies planning expansion by establishing a subsidiary.
+Balancing these issues against the plusses means Vietnam remains a challenge for foreign companies planning an international expansion by establishing a subsidiary.
 Attempting to recruit staff in-country from thousands of miles away is hazardous.
 Migrating staff from the home country brings into play masses of red tape surrounding work permits and work visas.

 Starting a Business into Vietnam